willrsq1/willrsq1/README.md

 Feel free to check out my projects !

+They all have been reuploaded to their latest up-to-date version, while the previous commits have been switched to private.
+I would happyli share them to discuss how I accomplished every project step by step!

 <!--
 **willrsq1/willrsq1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.